schlepfilter/nodp/doc/intro.md

-# The introduction to Functional Reactive Programming you've been messing
+# The introduction to Functional Reactive Programming you've been missing

 ---